Simix2017/simon-kerstan-ee-express/docs/persistence.md

 Your using application project must include the used JDBC database driver in the runtime classpath.
 Also, relational support with Jakarta Data is currently only implemented for the default datasource.

+### Available beans for relational sources

+In the CDI context, there is a `EntityManagerFactory` and a `StatelessSession` bean available for each configured datasource.